13 - PE Authenticode

 print(pe.verify_signature(detached_sig))

-The verification process does not rely on an external component (i.e. neither openssl nor WinTrust API) but we try to reproduce the same checks as described in the RFC(s) and the official documentation of the Authenticode [4].
+The verification process does not rely on external components (i.e., neither OpenSSL nor the WinTrust API).
+Instead, we attempt to reproduce the same checks described in the RFCs and official Authenticode documentation [4].

 These checks include:

-1. Check the integrity of the signature (lief.PE.Signature.check()):
+1. Verifying the integrity of the signature (lief.PE.Signature.check()):

-3. If the SignerInfo has authenticated attributes, check their integrity.
-Otherwise, check the integrity of the ContentInfo against the Signer’s certificate.
+3. If SignerInfo has authenticated attributes, verifying their integrity.
+Otherwise, verifying the integrity of the ContentInfo against the signer’s certificate.

-4. If there are authenticated attributes, check that there is a lief.PE.PKCS9MessageDigest attribute for which the digest matches the hash of the ContentInfo
+4. If authenticated attributes exist, confirming the presence of a lief.PE.PKCS9MessageDigest attribute whose digest matches the hash of the ContentInfo.

-5. If there is a counter signature in the un-authenticated attributes, verify its integrity and check that it wraps a valid timestamping.
+5. If a countersignature exists in the unauthenticated attributes, verifying its integrity and ensuring it includes a valid timestamp.

-2. If the signature is valid, check that lief.PE.ContentInfo.digest matches the computed authentihash()
+2. If the signature is valid, confirming that lief.PE.ContentInfo.digest matches the computed authentihash().

-These checks are the default behavior of the verify_signature().
-Nevertheless, you could pass lief.PE.Signature.VERIFICATION_CHECKS flags to customize its behavior:
+These checks represent the default behavior of verify_signature().
+You can, however, pass lief.PE.Signature.VERIFICATION_CHECKS flags to customize this behavior:

 Hash Only:

-By using VERIFICATION_CHECKS.HASH_ONLY, it only performs step B) (i.e. check the authentihash values regardless of the signature integrity)
+Using VERIFICATION_CHECKS.HASH_ONLY only performs step B) (i.e., checks the authentihash values regardless of signature integrity).

 pe.verify_signature(lief.PE.Signature.VERIFICATION_CHECKS.HASH_ONLY)